Frankfurter Museumsgesellschaft: The museum concerts in the post-war period

 After the Second World War, the museum concerts were resumed in 1946, initially in the hall of the Frankfurt Stock Exchange.
 From 1952, the symphony concerts were held in the renovated Schauspielhaus, which, as the "Großes Haus", has been the venue for the opera ever since.
 The chamber concerts were first held in the "Sendesaal" of the old broadcasting centre, later in the "Cantatesaal" and finally in the "Saal der Deutschen Bank" in Junghofstraße, where the hall had been located until the war.

 Since 1981, all concerts of the Society have been held in the Alte Oper, which was rebuilt as a concert hall.
 The artistic director of the museum concerts is the respective Generalmusikdirektor of the Oper Frankfurt.
-Since the 2008/2009 season, this has been Sebastian Weigle.
+Since the 2023/2024 season, this has been Thomas Guggeis.

 Concert programs, beginning in 1848, have been held by the library of the University of Frankfurt.